Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “Whoa!
 Who the hell can afford that?”

 “One of the partners in the firm is sending his daughter there,” Christine said.
-“He complains about how much it’s costing him, but it must be nice to spend that much on your kid.”
+“He complains about how much it’s costing him, but it must be nice to be able to spend that much on your kid.”

 “I know,” Christine said.
 “You told me all about it last night.”

-“Yeah, and I wish you could have seen it.
-An epic battle.
+“And it was an epic battle, came down to the final basket.
 I got to play more often so I don’t get out of shape.”

 “I’d say you’re in plenty good shape,” Christine said suggestively.